alvin-tosh/Infosec-and-Hacking-Scripts/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Introduction😄
 ------------
-      This is a collection of scripts I use/write while learning scripting and programming or used in pentests 😉 If you have any dope new scripts you use let me know as well/ Contribute; I am always looking for new scripts 😁
+      This is a collection of scripts I MOSTLY use while learning scripting and programming or used in pentests 😉 MOST, save for a few, are written by other reserchers from GITHUB, HACKERONE, BUGCROWD, YOUTUBE etc If you have any dope new scripts you use let me know as well/ Contribute; I am always looking for new scripts 😁

 <img src="3105anoncover.gif" height="500" width="1750" >